Cost of LPN Programs & Schools

 • Records of untaxed income (if applicable)

-• Electronic personal identification number (PIN); this is a secret number that is required as a form of identification and used to electronically sign the FAFSA.
+• Electronic personal identification number (PIN): This is a secret number that is required as a form of identification and is used to electronically sign the FAFSA.
 Federal student aid PIN stays the same year to year

-• In addition, if considered a dependent student: you will need basically all of the above information for your parent(s) as well.
+• In addition, if considered a dependent student, you will need all of the above information for your parent(s).
 With the exception of students over 23, married students, military or veteran students, and Master’s degree or Ph.D. students, most everyone else is considered dependent.
 Visit the official government FAFSA website for complete information.

 Filling out the actual FAFSA is easy.
 Simply input information as prompted.
 FAFSA will ask for the information listed above as well as other information.
 While completing a FAFSA, you will be asked which educational institutions you would like FAFSA data submitted.
-It is a good idea to enter more than one LPN school if unsure which school will be attended.
+It is a good idea to enter more than one LPN school if you are unsure which school you will attend.

 What to Expect After Completing a FAFSA

 Once the FAFSA is completed, the information will be sent to the colleges and universities listed in the application.
 Each school is then responsible for creating and disbursing financial aid packages.
 Some schools require other information; it is always a good idea to check.
-Usually, student financial aid packages are sent to students around the same time as admissions paperwork.
-This can vary from school to school.
+Usually, student financial aid packages are sent to students around the same time as admissions paperwork, but this can vary from school to school.

 Student Aid Deadlines

-One very important thing to remember if planning to receive federal student aid is deadlines.
-Be sure to review all applicable deadlines and make note of the window in which any changes are accepted.
+One very important thing to remember if you are planning to receive federal student aid is deadlines.
+Be sure to review all applicable deadlines and note the window in which any changes are accepted.

 fafsa deadline

 In addition to federal deadlines, many states have additional deadlines required for student aid.
 Many states have deadlines that are much earlier than federal deadlines, some by more than one year.
-The government FAFSA website, as well as your college’s financial aid department, should be able to answer any questions about state deadlines and other requirements for student aid.
+The government FAFSA website and your college’s financial aid department should be able to answer any questions about state deadlines and other requirements for student aid.

 State and federal deadlines are also accompanied by college deadlines.
-These do not apply to all schools, however it is important to know.
+Although these do not apply to all schools, it is important to know.
 Your college’s website or financial aid department can provide more information about deadlines.

 The easiest way to overcome all the deadlines is to submit your FAFSA as early as possible.
 Normally, as soon as a previous year’s tax return is completed, the FAFSA can be submitted.